-Paul de Sa was part of the leadership team at the U.S. Federal Communications Commission (FCC) from 2009-12 and 2016-17, serving as Chief of its Office of Strategic Planning, with a focus on merger reviews, spectrum policy, and broadband (including the National Broadband Plan and Universal Service reform).
+Paul de Sa was part of the leadership team at the U.S. Federal Communications Commission (FCC) from 2009-12 and 2016-17, serving as Chief of its Office of Strategic Planning, with a focus on merger reviews, spectrum policy, and broadband, including work on the National Broadband Plan.
 Between his two periods of government service, Paul was the Senior Analyst at Bernstein Research covering the U.S. telecom sector, publishing on topics relevant to broadcast, cable, satellite, and telecom investors.
 He was previously a Partner at McKinsey & Company, spending almost a decade serving communications and private-equity clients from the firm’s Washington, D.C., and Seoul offices.
-Paul has a B.A. from Cambridge, a doctorate in theoretical physics from Oxford, was a John F. Kennedy Memorial Scholar at MIT, and researched technology policy as a post-doctoral fellow at Harvard.
+Paul has a B.A. from Cambridge, a doctorate in theoretical physics from Oxford, was a John F. Kennedy Memorial Scholar at MIT, and researched technology policy as a post-doctoral fellow at Harvard, during which time he served as a staff member on two reports by President Clinton's Committee of Advisors on Science and Technology.
 Paul can be contacted at email@example.com.

 Chris Helzer has twenty-five years of experience in the cellular telecommunications industry and government, including working as the Chief Engineer in the FCC's Wireless Telecommunications Bureau from 2014-2017, the director of radio network and handset development at Nextel Communications from 1999-2005, and a variety of consulting positions.
 He has worked on most parts of cellular networks, including radio deployment, core networks, services, devices, and standards.
 Chris has B.S. degrees in physics and electric engineering from the University of Maryland.
 Chris can be contacted at firstname.lastname@example.org.

-Ruth Milkman served as the Chief of Staff of the FCC from 2013-2017 and Chief of the FCC’s Wireless Telecommunications Bureau between 2009 and 2013 with responsibility for spectrum policy, auctions, and universal service funding (including the 2011 USF/ICC Transformation Order that led to the use of auctions to distribute support for broadband in rural areas).
+Ruth Milkman served as the Chief of Staff of the FCC from 2013-2017 and Chief of the FCC’s Wireless Telecommunications Bureau between 2009 and 2013 with responsibility for spectrum policy, auctions, and universal service funding.
 From 1998-2009 she worked as one of the leading telecommunications lawyers in Washington as co-founder of Lawler, Metzger, Milkman and Keeney, a firm serving clients ranging from start-ups to large established telecommunications companies and private-equity firms.
 Before joining Lawler, Metzger, Ruth held a variety of senior positions at the FCC, including Senior Legal Advisor to Chairman Reed Hundt and Deputy Chief of the International and Common Carrier Bureaus.
 Ruth has a B.A. from Harvard University and a J.D. from the University of Michigan Law School.
 She served as a clerk for the Honorable J. Harvie Wilkinson III on the U.S. Court of Appeals for the Fourth Circuit.
 Ruth can be contacted at email@example.com.

 Roger Sherman founded Waneta Strategies, LLC, in 2016 and served as Managing Director until 2019, when he joined Quadra.
 At Waneta, he provided strategic counseling to Fortune 500 businesses, start-ups, trade associations, and investors.
 Roger was Chief of the FCC's Wireless Telecommunications Bureau from 2013-2016 with responsibility for spectrum, auctions, competition policy, infrastructure deployment, and transactions.
 Prior to his service at the Commission, Roger held a number of senior positions on Capitol Hill, including serving as Chief Democratic Counsel to the Energy and Commerce Committee.
 Outside of government, Roger spent ten years at Sprint Corporation as a Director of Wireless Regulatory Affairs.
 Roger has a B.A. from Amherst College and a J.D. from Harvard Law School.
 Roger can be reached at firstname.lastname@example.org.